-Here's what the candle top looks like after color is dabbed on the holes.
-The candle on the left has three yellow, three blue and three red dabs of color.
-The candle on the right alternates red and yellow.Continue to 7 of 10 below.
+Here's what the candle top looks like after color is dabbed into the holes.
+The candle on the left has three yellow, three blue, and three red dabs of color.
+The candle on the right alternates between red and yellow dye.

 Heat the Sides

 Next, heat around the sides of the jar.
 Move the heat gun evenly up and down along a color hole for about 10 seconds, and then go on to the next hole.
 The wax down the side should melt and begin to swirl with the dye.

 Continue Heating and Swirling

 Continue heating around the sides of the candle to melt more wax.
 As more of the wax heats up, it will continue to produce a unique swirl with the dye.
 You can help the process along by swirling the jar a little yourself (while wearing an oven mitt).
 You also can use the wire or wick pin to swirl color with the wax.
 This often can be helpful to push the dye all the way to the bottom of the candle.